jph98/scripts/php-snippets.md

         __construct
         __destruct

-$self is used to reference methods in the same class.
+$self is used to reference methods in the same *class*.

-$this is used for variables.
+$this is used for variables in the same *object*.

 Access modifiers for public, protected and private exist.